devblackops/Terminal-Icons/README.md

 Get-TerminalIconsColorTheme | List the available color themes.
 Get-TerminalIconsIconTheme  | List the available icon themes.
 Get-TerminalIconsTheme      | Get the currently applied color and icon theme.
+Remove-TerminalIconsTheme   | Removes a given icon or color theme.
-Set-TerminalIconsColorTheme | Set the Terminal-Icons color theme.
+Set-TerminalIconsColorTheme | **DEPRECATED** Set the Terminal-Icons color theme.
-Set-TerminalIconsIconTheme  | Set the Terminal-Icons icon theme.
+Set-TerminalIconsIconTheme  | **DEPRECATED** Set the Terminal-Icons icon theme.
+Set-TerminalIconsTheme      | Set the Terminal-Icons icon and/or color theme.
 Show-TerminalIconsTheme     | List example directories and files to show the currently applied color and icon themes.

 ## Screenshots